Tapas Walking Tour of Barcelona City Centre

 - Tapas at two tapas bars and two drinks (of your choice) at each bar.

 The tour is presented by a guide with local knowledge of the area, adding a personal touch.
 Topics ranged from the history of the city, advice on good places to go for food lovers and background on local Spanish cuisines.
-The guide was extremely friendly and approachable and made the group feel at ease.
+The guide was friendly and approachable and made the group feel at ease.

 The maximum number of people on the tour is fifteen.
 However, the guide explained that he had never done a tour with more than approximately five people.

-In a Nutshell:
+In a nutshell: